aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 Login to your switches to verify the current configs (`show run`) match the ones created in `intended/configs` folder.

-You can also check the current state for MLAG, VLANs, interface, and port-channels.
+You can also check the current state for MLAG, VLANs, interfaces, and port-channels.

 ``` bash
 show mlag